Elham Fakhari

-Elham Fakhari (born 1975 in Isfahan) is a psychologist, Politician, writer, painter, poet, member of the Central Council of the National Trust Party, and a former member of the City Council of Tehran, Ray, and Tajrish.
+Elham Fakhari (الهام فخاری; born 1975 in Isfahan) is a psychologist, Politician, writer, painter, poet, member of the Central Council of the National Trust Party, and a former member of the City Council of Tehran, Ray, and Tajrish.

 Activities

 Elham Fakhari is a psychologist and university lecturer with a PhD in educational psychology from Al-Zahra University, a reformist politician, and a member of the Central Council (National Committee) of the National Trust Party elected representative of the people of Tehran with 1,112,126 votes In the fifth term of the Tehran City Council, she is the former vice-chairwoman of the Cultural and Social Commission and the former chairwoman of the Art Committee, the Social Committee and the Child-Friendly City Committee of the Tehran City Council.
 On November 22, 2016, at the Tehran Province Council meeting, Elham Fakhari was elected as the head of the Tehran Province Council.
 She is the first woman head of the council in the history of Tehran city and province councils.
 Also, she was a spokeswoman, a member of the board of directors and former public relations officer of the Supreme Policy Council of Reformists, a former member of the Council of Shemiranat County, periodic head of the Coordination Council of the Reformists Front of Iran. she is a painter, writer, and poet.
 Her last exhibition was the "Steps of Liberation" painting, which was held in Tehran in 2022 and his specialized books and poems have also been published.